rsyslog/liblognorm/doc/configuration.rst

-However, matching initial fragment of text requires the remaining (suffix-fragment) portion of it to be matched and given back to original field so it can be matched by remaining portion of rule which follows the matched rule(remember, it is being called to match only a portion of text from another rule).
+However, matching initial fragment of text requires the remaining (suffix-fragment) portion of it to be matched and given back to original field so it can be matched by remaining portion of rule which follows the matched fragmet(remember, it is being called to match only a portion of text from another rule).

 Additional argument can be passed to pick field-name to be used for returning unmatched text.
 It is optional, and defaults to 'tail'.
 The